OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * See [OpenCRE](https://www.opencre.org/cre/058-083).
 Idem

 * THROTTLE.
 Limit frequency of access to the model (e.g. API) by throttling.
-  This prevents attackers from experimenting for evasion attacks or trying many inputs (e.g. for model inversion).
+Purpose: severely delay attackers trying many inputs to perform attacks through use (e.g. try evasion attacks or for model inversion).
 Particularity: limit access not to prevent system overload but to prevent experimentation.
 Links to standards:
   * See [OpenCRE](https://www.opencre.org/cre/630-573)

 * MODELACCESSCONTROL.
 Securely limit access to use the model to authorized users.
+Purpose:  prevent attackers that are not authorized to perform attacks throug use.
 Links to standards:
   * Technical access control: 27001 Controls 5.15, 5.16, 5.18, 5.3, 8.3.
 Gap: complete coverage
   * [OpenCRE on technical access control](https://www.opencre.org/cre/724-770)